 If your objective is to gain broad exposure to business curriculum, while honing specific areas of expertise, business administration is the major for you.

-"I think what makes it appealing for students is that they have a chance to concentrate on a certain area," says Scott Niederjohn, Charlotte and Walter Kohler Professor of Economics and Business and Dean of Lakeland's School of Business & Entrepreneurship.
+"I think what makes it appealing for students is that they have a chance to concentrate on a certain area," says Scott Niederjohn, Charlotte and Walter Kohler Professor of Economics and Business and Dean of Lakeland's J. Garland Schilcutt School of Business and Entrepreneurship.
 "So while they get the broad-based education, they're also asked to pick (at least) one area where they can really concentrate their studies."

 Thirteen choices of emphasis